magus-corp/.github/profile/README.md

 Magus Corp - What We Do is Magic
 =====================================

-Welcome to Magus Technologies, we are a public benefit company, for-profit (The order of the tokens matter).
+Welcome to Magus Corp, we are a public benefit company, for-profit (The order of the tokens matter).
 Our mission is to make artificial intelligence (AI) accessible and affordable for everyone.
 We believe that AI is not just a tool but a human right, and we strive to leverage its power to revolutionize various industries and improve people's lives.

 Open Source and Hardware
 ---------------------------